WICG/bundle-preloading/subresource-loading.md

 Resource-Bundle-Chunk-Ids: bGpobG FzZGZq
 ```

+(TODO: The list of chunk IDs should be serialized with [Structured Fields](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-19); probably this means they are comma-separated rather than space-separated.)

 Note that `bGpobG`, containing `common.js`, is fetched, even though there was no explicit request for `common.js` yet.
 The `loadbundle` manifest caused the fetch of `a.js` to trigger `common.js` to be *prefetched* by virtue of both chunk IDs being listed in the `"paths"` entry for `"a.js"`.
 This prefetch happens with just one fetch over the network, grouped with `a.js`, permitting `a.js` and `common.js` to share a compression dictionary.

 If, following that, the "b" button is clicked, the server would make a smaller fetch: